WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 No you don't.
 CoinJoins are atomic, they happen or they don't.
-If your wallet crash or your computer goes offline during CoinJoin you can simply register for a new CoinJoin, look at table [here](/FAQ/FAQ-UseWasabi.html#Does-my-computer-have-to-stay-on-during-CoinJoin) for more info.
+If your wallet crashes or your computer goes offline during CoinJoin you can simply register for a new CoinJoin, look at table [here](/FAQ/FAQ-UseWasabi.html#Does-my-computer-have-to-stay-on-during-CoinJoin) for more info.
 :::

 ### How much anonymity set do I need?